m12t/blindr/tasklist.md

 ❌ use PIO for controlling the stepper instead of bit banging the rising edge? >> no. GPIO is sufficient ✅ now that GNSS uart is only used on startup, place the logic in the `gnss.c` file and access the global vars lat, long, north, east, utc_offset, etc. via externs in `gnss.h`
-✅ get gnss.c working to parse gnss data while the toggle functinoality runs simultaneously
+✅ get gnss.c working to parse gnss data while the toggle functinoality runs simultaneously ✅ work through handing the latitude and longitude vars which get used in on_uart_rx() within gnss.c but are local to the main() of blindr.c... and on_uart_rx() can't receive any parameters...
+    > global vars and `extern` statements within `gnss.h` ✅ set pico RTC using parsed ZDA datetime data
+    ✅ be able to parse NMEA data and manipulate variables into the desired types